aws-samples/flink-keyed-random-cut-forest-example/README.md

 but it can be easily adapted to any other Apache Flink distribution.
 The only external dependency is an [Amazon Kinesis Data Stream](https://aws.amazon.com/kinesis/) where scored data are emitted.

-This example is based on [this other Flink RCF implementation](https://github.com/aws-samples/amazon-kinesis-data-analytics-examples/tree/master/AnomalyDetection/RandomCutForest) (see also [this blog](https://aws.amazon.com/blogs/big-data/real-time-anomaly-detection-via-random-cut-forest-in-amazon-managed-service-for-apache-flink/)) with the relevant difference that input records are "keyed" (partitioned), and it uses a separate RCF model to score the input for each key.
+This example is based on [this other Flink RCF implementation](https://github.com/aws-samples/amazon-kinesis-data-analytics-examples/tree/master/AnomalyDetection/RandomCutForest) (see also [this blog](https://aws.amazon.com/blogs/big-data/real-time-anomaly-detection-via-random-cut-forest-in-amazon-managed-service-for-apache-flink/)) with the relevant difference that input records are "keyed" (partitioned), input features are scored by and are used to train the model dedicated to that key.

-This is necessary when you have, for example, incoming events from multiple tenants.
-Each tenant has different behaviors, so you need to use a separate RCF model for each tenant.

 This approach has several implications:
 * Incoming events from each tenant (key) are scored independently